stuebersystems/sherlock.console/README.md

 ### Feedback

-If you have any questions please write us at cfs(at)stueber.de.
+If you have any questions please write us at cfs@stueber.de.